 Lastly, April was the real beginning of spring for us, and despite a bit of snow here and there, we opened the BBQ season once more!
 The days are getting longer and a little warmer.
 It is finally nice to walk in the city and be outside without freezing!

 May started with some pretty exciting news and an important event for us.
-Over the last months we were looking for a new place to live closer to the centre.
+Over the last months, we were looking for a new place to live closer to the center.
 Until now, we lived in the same apartment since we arrived in Stockholm, and we really liked it!
-However, it took us about 2 hours per day to commute and lately it felt like we were just wasting too much time on this.
-Commuting has always been OK for both of us, but lately all this time in public transport did not allow us to prioritise the right things.
+However, it took us about 2 hours per day to commute, and lately, it felt like we were just wasting too much time on this.
+Commuting has always been OK for both of us, but lately, all this time in public transport did not allow us to prioritize the right things.
 Everything had to be planned and so we could not be as spontaneous as we used to.
-Therefore, moving closer from the city centre became a must!
+Therefore, moving closer to the city center became a must!

 I wrote here about how we found our apartment.
 So far, living in the city is quite pleasant!
 It feels like we are rediscovering the city from a different angle, and as we live close to the sea as well, we are fully enjoying these perks!

-Every year we think the same: winter time is so long and slow but when summer comes, we barely have the time to realise and it’s already half gone.
+Every year we think the same: wintertime is so long and slow but when summer comes, we barely have the time to realize and it’s already half gone.
 How crazy time flies!
-We are both always really looking forward to summer as we get to spend a lot of time outside.
+We are both always really looking forward to the summer as we get to spend a lot of time outside.
 So, one day we decided to cycle all the way to Hellasgården (the article will be coming soon!).
 It wasn’t our first time there, but we have only seen it in deep winter.